 - Affordable and reasonably priced, clean used models can be found for less than $20,000 USD

-- Lots of aftermarket performance parts available
+- Lots of aftermarket performance parts are available

 - Quite reliable despite being a sports car